A guide to making your travel dreams a beautiful reality

 Keeping track of shared costs during travel

 Since we split our costs down the middle, keeping close track of the numbers as we go becomes essential.
-Years back, we found this great iPhone app called Cost Split.
+Years ago, we discovered an excellent iPhone app called Cost Split.
 Joelle has also used it when traveling with her siblings and friends.
-It takes seconds to put in a purchase and attribute it to who paid and how it will be divided.
-It keeps you on top of your costs and how much each person is due.
+It takes seconds to make a purchase and attribute it to the person who paid and how it will be divided.
+It keeps you on top of your costs and ensures you know how much each person is due.
 All can share it in the group, and each person can make an entry.
 It converts currency as well.
-When paying off in the end, it keeps track of that, too.
+When paying off in the end, it keeps track of that as well.

 There are several good apps, but Cost Split has been our favorite.